-Our Senior Notes have a fixed interest rate and are not subject to interest rate changes.
-Our interest rate exposure is limited to the outstanding principal balance of our variable rate debt that is in excess of our 2022 Swap Agreement, which was \$462.5 million as of November 30, 2023.
-Assuming all terms of our outstanding long-term debt remained the same, a hypothetical 25 basis point change (up or down) in the one-month SOFR would result in an approximate \$1 million change to our annual interest expense.
+Assuming all terms of our outstanding long-term debt remained the same, a hypothetical 25 basis point change (up or down) in the one-month SOFR would result in an approximate \$1 million change to our annual interest expense as of February 29, 2024.

-Refer to Note 10, Debt in the Notes to the Consolidated Financial Statements included in Part I, Item 1. of this Quarterly Report on Form 10-Q for more information on our outstanding borrowings as of November 30, 2023.
+Refer to Note 10, Debt in the Notes to the Consolidated Financial Statements included in Part I, Item 1. of this Quarterly Report on Form 10-Q for more information on our outstanding borrowings as of February 29, 2024.